 Submissions are accepted at four deadlines per year.
-The upcoming deadline is January 15, 2021, which will be followed by April 15 and Jul 15, 2021.
+The upcoming deadline is April 15, 2021, which will be followed by July 15, 2021.
 Submissions accepted for publication in the October 2020, January 2021 and April 2021 cycles will be invited to present at CSCW 2021.
 Papers accepted from July 2021 onwards will be invited to present at CSCW 2022.

 - CSCW 2021 will use the old interim ACM Small template.
 For details and links to template pages, see under “Formatting and Length.”

-- Revision decisions have been updated.
-Submissions will now receive one of four decisions: Accept, Minor Revision, Major Revision, and Reject.
+- Submissions can receive one of four decisions: Accept, Minor Revision, Major Revision, and Reject.
 For details, see under “Revision Cycles and Decisions.”

 - Starting with the October 2020 cycle, authors of rejected papers may revise and submit their revised papers from three cycles onwards, but not before.
-Authors of papers that receive a Major Revision decision will be asked to resubmit within the next two cycles, rather than in the next cycle.
-These decisions were made to avoid paper rejections due to lack of time for revisions and to discourage authors from submitting papers that are not ready.
-Authors of papers that were rejected in the June 2020 cycle can still submit revisions in the October 2020 cycle, as these papers are grandfathered in.
+This decision was made to avoid paper rejections due to lack of time for revisions and to discourage authors from submitting papers that are not ready.

-April 15, 2021: Paper submissions due 23:59 AoE.
+**April 15, 2021: Paper submissions due 23:59 AoE.
 Accepted papers are invited to present at CSCW 2021.
+Last chance for submissions with Major Revision from the October 2020 cycle to submit their revisions.
 Submissions with Major Revision from the January cycle can be submitted in this cycle (or the July cycle).
 Submissions with Accept or Minor Revision from the January cycle need to be re-submitted in this cycle for final check and publication/presentation at CSCW 2021.

 Oct 15, 2021: Paper submissions due 23:59 AoE.
 Accepted papers are invited to present at CSCW 2022.
-Submissions with Major Revision from the July cycle can be submitted in this cycle (or the Jan 2022 cycle).
+Submissions with Major Revision from the April cycle must be submitted in this cycle.
+Submissions with Major Revision from the July 2021 cycle must wait until the Jan 2022 cycle to resubmit.
 Submissions with Accept or Minor Revision from the July cycle need to be re-submitted in this cycle for final check and publication/presentation at CSCW 2022.